cloudflare/cloudflare-docs/products/firewall/src/content/known-issues-and-faq/index.md

 Enabling a high threat score for sensitive areas, like comment form pages or login forms, can add an effective level of protection.
 Integrating _Threat Score_ with Firewall Rules is advantageous because you can specify a Captcha vs. a JS Challenge, or even a block.
 You can also exclude IP addresses using _and not_ logic.

-### How does Firewall Rules handle traffic from known bots?
+## How does Firewall Rules handle traffic from known bots?

-#### Caution about potentially blocking bots
+### Caution about potentially blocking bots

-When you create a firewall rule with a _Block_, _Challenge (Captcha)_, or _JS Challenge_ action, you might unintentionally block traffic from known bots.
+When you create a Firewall rule with a _Block_, _Challenge (Captcha)_, or _JS Challenge_ action, you might unintentionally block traffic from known bots.
 Specifically, this might affect search engine optimization (SEO) and website monitoring when trying to enforce a mitigation action based on URI, path, host, ASN, or country.

 See [_How do I create an exception to exclude certain requests from being blocked or challenged?_](#how-do-i-create-an-exception-to-exclude-certain-requests-from-being-blocked-or-challenged)

-#### Bots currently detected
+### Bots currently detected

 The table below lists known bots that Firewall Rules currently detects.
 When traffic comes from any of these bots, the _cf.client.bot_ field is set to true.